 "The 17th Century builders of lovely Bibury Court knew a prime piece of real estate when they saw one.
 They set their mansion next to Bibury's Saxon church and backed it up to the River Coln, which today marks the southern boundary of the hotel's six acre grounds.
 A highlight here is taking tea on the patio or in the conservatory and looking across to the river.
 Indoors a genteel feeling pervades, emanating from the kindly, professional staff."

-If you would like to book a room or table, please click on the "Book your Room" or "Reserve a Table" buttons at the top right of our site.
-Alternatively, you can contact us on firstname.lastname@example.org or on
+If you would like to book a room, please contact us on email@example.com or on

 01285 740 337.